Bob Reynolds (saxophonist)

-Career
+Biography

 Born in Morristown, New Jersey, his family moved to Jacksonville, Florida.
 He started playing saxophone at age 13 and attended high school at Douglas Anderson School of the Arts with a well-known jazz band.
 After graduating, he attended Berklee College of Music where he studied with George Garzone and Hal Crook.
-He has played with John Mayer's band for five years, and has also worked with Brian Blade, Aaron Goldberg, Gregory Hutchinson, and Tom Harrell.
+He has played with John Mayer's band for five years, and has also worked with Brian Blade, Aaron Goldberg, Gregory Hutchinson, The 1975, and Tom Harrell.

 His 2006 album Can't Wait for Perfect was voted Best Debut in the Village Voice jazz poll.
 Reynolds received a Grammy Award with Snarky Puppy in 2017, four ASCAP Young Jazz Composer awards, and Berklee's Billboard Magazine Endowed Scholarship.